gomorpheus/morpheus-docs/logs/logging.rst

 Implementation of a log rotate is left up to for files outside of the services is left up to end users in case they have a log management solution.

-Below is what a suggested configuration looks like:
+Below is what a suggested configuration looks like for the file ``/etc/logrotate.d/morpheus-nginx``:

      .. code-block:: bash